syncfusion-content/wpf-docs/wpf/Diagram/UndoRedo.md

 ## End group action

-`EndComposite()` method of `HistoryManager` class allows to end the group actions which are stored in the stack history.
+The `EndComposite()` method of the `HistoryManager` class allows you to end the group actions that are stored in the stack history.

 {% tabs %}
 //Initialize SfDiagram